 2) Be respectful.
 If you insult bloggers or fellow commenters your comment may be deleted.
 JUST KIDDING.
 We all act like a bunch of jerks here.
 It’s mostly just if you insult me and I don’t have time to make fun of you that day that your comment becomes susceptible to deletion.

 3) The moderator (i.e. me) is the one and only person who decides which comments are published and which are not.
 These decisions may be with reason or not.
-Alas, you don’t have a say.
+As mentioned above, you don’t have a say in comment moderation.

-4) If your comments are deemed unpublishable, please do not make arguments such as “BUT FREE SPEECH!”
+4) If your comments are deemed unpublishable, please do not make arguments such as “BUT FREE SPEECH!” or “CENSORSHIP!”
 As explanation, I direct you to this quote:

 [Free speech] does not mean you have the right to say your stuff on my blog.
 It means you have the right to start your own blog.
 Just because I have commenting functionality on my site, does not mean you have the right to post whatever you want on it.
 Every host of every site has the right to delete, edit, or modify any comment in any way, to ban users, and to implement whatever moderation norms and techniques one wants…Commenting is a privilege, not a right.
 You have to earn it. (via The Scientific American)